maximevw/autolog/README.md

   In addition to the Spring AOP implementation, a new module `autolog-aspectj` provides aspects to handle Autolog annotations in applications using AspectJ without Spring Framework.

-* **Custom message templates for `@LogPerformance` annotation**

-  Make the messages relative to the performance information of methods invocations customizable (as for the input/output data annotations).

 * **Additional logger**

   Provide new implementation `KafkaAdapter` of `LoggerInterface` to directly publish the generated logs in Kafka topics.